Categories

 • The towing eye may become detached.

-• The vehicle/trailer combination may swerve or roll over.
+• The vehicle/trailer combination may swerve or rollover.

 • Before tow-starting or towing away, check if the vehicle to be tow-started or towed away exceeds the permissible gross mass.